 Today, exceptional error handling flow is invisible by default; between the throw and the catch, all propagation is via whitespace.
 This makes it more difficult to reason about exceptional control flow and to write exception-safe code.
-One of the biggest strengths of expected<T, E> and Boost.Outcome is that they make intermediate error-handling control flow visible rather than invisible; but at the same time, they make it manual rather than automated.
+One of the biggest strengths of expected<T,E> and Boost.Outcome is that they make intermediate error-handling control flow visible rather than invisible; but at the same time, they make it manual rather than automated.
 This section aims to make it both visible and automated, to help reduce today's programmer mistakes and so that I don't have to write articles like GotW #20 [Sutter 1997]. - See also related proposal [P0779R0].

 This section proposes a try-expression and try-statement, where the keyword try can precede any full-expression or statement of which some subexpression could throw.
-12 When applied to an expression, it applies to the maximal expression that follows (this try has lowest precedence).
+When applied to an expression, it applies to the maximal expression that follows (in an expression, try has the same precedence as throw).
 When applied to a statement, it is primarily useful for variable declarations that invoke fallible constructors.